 Start making your plans now to be at Sleeping Giant Provincial Park on March 7, 2020!

 If you’re a skier, there’s a distance that’s just right for you.
 If you’re a family member cheering others on, make sure you find a cowbell and make lots of welcoming noise at the start and finish areas.

-If you’re just looking for a chance to enjoy a winter outing, grab your snowshoes to walk some of the non-skiing trails and marvel at the talent, determination, and comradeship of Thunder Bay’s cross-country skiing community.
+Just looking for a chance to enjoy a winter outing?
+Grab your snowshoes to walk some of the non-skiing trails and marvel at the talent, determination, and camaraderie of Thunder Bay’s cross-country skiing community.

 Online registration is open until March 3 at midnight.